-When the KCS, Tex Mex, BNSF, Port of Houston Authority, and the Railroad neutral dispatching in Houston.
+When the KCS, Tex Mex, BNSF, Port of Houston Authority, and the Railroad Commission of Texas were meeting in January and early February, we discussed the concept of neutral dispatching in Houston.
 At that time, most parties were not aware that BNSF and UP were holding private meetings to negotiate their agreement that since has been made public regarding joint ownership and joint/consolidated UP/BNSF dispatching.
 Since their announcement, UP and BNSF have decided to change the terminology of their dispatching initiative from "joint/consolidated" to "neutral."
 However, their new plan is far from being neutral.